francolq/lq-nlp-commons/README.txt

 and upper bounds computation code for unsupervised parsing (Klein and Manning, 2004).

+This work was done as part of the PhD in Computer Science I am doing in FaMAF, Universidad Nacional de Cordoba, Argentina, under the supervision of Gabriel Infante-Lopez, with a research fellowship from CONICET.

 No direct usage instructions for now.
 Only to be used as dependency for other software.